All Episodes

 You know, even on paper, it doesn't look like it'd work.

-And what I mean by design, if I were gonna give a positive example of good design, I've made this example before, but there's a uh person you should follow on social media called King Randall.
+And what I mean by design, if I were to give a positive example of good design, I've made this example before, but there's a person you should follow on social media called Kingdom Randall.

 He's a young black guy who's got a school for kids.

-Uh, they're mostly but not 100% black, and he's just trying to teach kids um basic life skills.
+And he's just trying to teach kids basic life skills.

-Now, I would call that good design, because probably he's becoming a role model for people who may not you know have a dad at home, or maybe if they do, he's not the best role model.
+Now, I would call that good design because probably he's becoming a role model for people who may not have a dad at home, or maybe if they do, he's not the best role model.

 Now that would be a design.